sayaboinajagadeeshwar/passenger-counting/README.md

-### PEOPLE COUNTER
+### PASSENGER COUNTING

-This is investigation prototype of application, which main goal is to count number of people that enter and leave some area
+This is investigation prototype of application, which main goal is to count number of passengers that travel in  a bus journey from point A to point B and also showing the current number of passengers in a bus.

-Started 28.08.2018
+Started 02.05.2020

 ### Local setup
 *Create a local virtual python environment*